 -

-Brown Street - Just beyond the unremarkable building on the right—the gray/brown Maine Historical Society headquarters—is the Wadsworth Longfellow House.
-This brick building, set slightly back from the road on the left, is where the poet grew up.
-Built after the Revolutionary War by Peleg Wadsworth, a Revolutionary War General and Henry Longfellow’s grandfather, it is the oldest brick house in Portland.
+Brown Street - Just past the nondescript building on the right—the gray/brown Maine Historical Society headquarters—is the Wadsworth Longfellow House.
+It’s the brick building set slightly back from the road on the left.
+This is where the poet grew up.
+Built after the Revolutionary War by Peleg Wadsworth, a Revolutionary War General and the grandfather of Henry Longfellow, it’s the oldest brick house in Portland.

 -

-Temple Street - On the left is the 1st Parish Unitarian Universalist Church, the oldest church in Portland.
-This building is the second to house this congregation.
+Temple Street - On our left is the 1st Parish Unitarian Universalist Church, the oldest church in Portland.
+This is the second building to house this congregation.

 -

-Portland City Hall - On the left is Portland’s City Hall, a stunning building for a small city.
-This is the third City Hall on this site, as the first two were destroyed by fire.
+Portland City Hall - On the left is Portland’s City Hall, a beautiful building for a small city.
+This is the third City Hall building on this site, as the first two were destroyed by fire.

 -

-Franklin Street - The tall brick and concrete structure to your left is the Franklin Tower, built in the 1970s.
-It stands as the tallest building in Maine at 16 stories.
+Franklin Street - The tall brick and concrete building to your left is the Franklin Tower, built in the 1970s.
+It’s the tallest building in the state of Maine at 16 stories.

 -

-Eastern Cemetery - Here is Portland’s Eastern Cemetery, the oldest in the city.
+Eastern Cemetery - Here’s Portland’s Eastern Cemetery, the oldest cemetery in the City of Portland.
 Some headstones date back to 1768.
 The oldest markers were wooden and lost to fires.

 -

-Portland Observatory - Let’s return to the 1800s, when ships entering Portland Harbor were not visible from the docks until they rounded Spring Point Ledge and were nearly in the harbor.
+Portland Observatory - Let’s return to the 1800s, when ships entering Portland Harbor were not visible from the docks until they rounded the point of land at Spring Point Ledge and were nearly in the harbor.

 -